pamgene/UKA_shiny_app/README.md

 	* Version 0.3.1: scoreplot Kinase name colors fixed
 * Version 0.4.0: uses UKA db 2024 (contains Array Layouts 86312, 86402, 86412, 87102, 87202)
 	* Version 0.4.1: bugfix in UKA db: missing sequences are now included (MK07_212_224, JAK1_1027_1039, DCX_67_79)
+	* Version 0.4.2: rename from UKA_app to UKA_shiny app

 ##### Details

-* Use the Log2 Signals of the 2 groups.
+* Use the Log2 / VSN / Combat corrected signals of the 2 groups.

 * Significant peptides should not be pre-selected for input.
 (Pre-selection should only be based on general QC considerations, e.g. removing peptides with low or absent signals.)